+To establish our result, we introduce the idea of \emph{$A^{\varphi}_z$-filtrations}, first of all for harmonic maps to complex Grassmannians, and show how these are related to twistor lifts, see Proposition \ref{pr:J2-from-splits}.
+(In fact, we can find such filtrations incorporating any given uniton, giving us the existence of twistor lifts associated to that uniton, see Theorem \ref{th:lift-with-uniton}.)
+Then we adapt our technique to the `real' cases, showing in a constructive way how to build twistor lifts of harmonic maps from a surfaces to a real Grassmannian $\wt G_k(\rn^n)$ with $k(n-k)$ even, and to the space $\O{2m} \big/ \U{m}$, see Propositions \ref{th:lift-with-uniton-real} and \ref{th:lift-OCS}.
+Similar results hold for maps to quaternionic projective space and to the space $\Sp{m} \big/ \U{m}$, see \S \ref{sec:sympl}.
+Putting these results together gives our theorem.

-Note that harmonic maps into oriented real Grassmannians with $k(n-k)$ odd can be dealt with by embedding them in higher-dimensional Grassmannians (see Remark \ref{re:odd-even}), and that harmonic maps into Grassmannians $G_k(\rn^n)$ of \emph{unoriented} real subspaces are covered by those into oriented ones if a certain Steifel--Whitney class vanishes (Remark \ref{re:unoriented}).
+Note that harmonic maps to oriented real Grassmannians with $k(n-k)$ odd can be dealt with by embedding them in higher-dimensional Grassmannians (see Remark \ref{re:odd-even}), and that harmonic maps to Grassmannians $G_k(\rn^n)$ of \emph{unoriented} real subspaces are covered by those to oriented ones if a certain Steifel--Whitney class vanishes (Remark \ref{re:unoriented}).

 Nilconformal harmonic maps include all harmonic maps of finite uniton number (Example \ref{ex:can-filt}).
-They also include \emph{strongly conformal} harmonic maps, in particular the superconformal harmonic maps from the plane or a torus studied in \cite{bolton-woodward,bolton-pedit-woodward}; such maps from a torus are of finite type but not of finite uniton number \cite{pacheco-tori}.
+They also include \emph{strongly conformal} harmonic maps, in particular the superconformal harmonic maps from the plane or a torus studied in \cite{bolton-woodward,bolton-pedit-woodward}, see Example \ref{ex:superconf}; such maps from a torus are of finite type but not of finite uniton number \cite{pacheco-tori}.

-To establish our result, we introduce the idea of \emph{$A^{\varphi}_z$-filtrations}, first of all for harmonic maps into complex Grassmannians, and show how these are related to twistor lifts, see Proposition \ref{pr:J2-from-splits}.
-In fact, we can find such filtrations incorporating any given uniton, giving us the existence of twistor lifts associated to that uniton, see Theorem \ref{th:lift-with-uniton}.
-Then we adapt our technique to the `real' cases, showing in a constructive way how to build twistor lifts of harmonic maps from a surfaces to real Grassmannian, or to the space $\O{2m} \big/ \U{m}$, see Propositions \ref{th:lift-with-uniton-real} and \ref{th:lift-OCS}.
-Similar results hold for maps into quaternionic projective space or to the space $\Sp{m} \big/ \U{m}$, see \S \ref{sec:sympl}.
-Putting these results together gives our theorem.